 Take your time and check in with yourself

 One of the most overlooked topics regarding feedback is your own mental state.
 If you are exhausted, stressed, or scared it will be felt in your message, and influence the conversation, even if you don’t mean for it to.
 Fear is not a place from which you initiate positive change.
 Ensure and check your intentions — something you can learn to do with guides like Brené Brown’s The Engaged feedback checklist and her book Dare to Lead.

 Managing a team is a privilege and a source of learning.
 It’s crucial to take responsibility and do the work.
 Look for help from great minds, like Brené Brown, Adam Grant, and Amy Edmondson, and remember to check in with peers, and seek feedback and mentorship on this journey.
 Giving and receiving feedback is one of the greatest tools you can wield as a manager, and when you can harness its power, both you and your team can continue to grow.

-What are your favorite resources?
+What are your favorite resources for people development and providing feedback?
 What would you add to this list?